goodinc/markdown-js/README.md

 # markdown-js

+## GOOD Modifcations

+We added the minimal dialect.
+In order to create a new version that gets committed to the project you are using.

+    npm install # (once)
+    ./node_modules/.bin/grunt "-custom:dialects/maruku"

+2 tests will fail, but they aren't cases we allow and I didn't want to refactor the tests to exclude them.

+## Normal README

 Yet another Markdown parser, this time for JavaScript.
 There's a few options that precede this project but they all treat Markdown to HTML conversion as a single step process.
 You pass Markdown in and get HTML